bernardoaquino/clone-tabnews/README.md

     - Lag(Player teleporting)

 ## Git
-The Git stores file snapshots (blobs) and creates pointers(commits: "compromisso") to them.
+The Git stores file snapshots (blobs) and creates pointers(Commit: "Compromisso") to them.
 If a file is altered, it generates a new blob and a new pointer (keeping previous pointers for unchanged files).

 Old version control systems (CVS) used to store a timeline between changes with diff (Delta between versions: Delta Encoding).